Using Sigrow Stomata Camera to monitor plant health

 RGB and Sigrow cameras data overview

 We could operate with two cameras to monitor stomatal conductance: a regular RGB camera and a Sigrow stomata camera.
-The regular camera had a wide field of view but at the cost of fisheye distortion (figure 1).
+The typical camera had a wide field of view but at the cost of fisheye distortion (figure 1).

 Next to it was situated a Sigrow stomata camera.